Home

 And then of course you have one or two students who no one wants or they can't find others to form their own group.
 (I personally always felt badly about those particular loner students, but I knew why they weren't asked to join a group).

 When I'm grouping students, I am in control.
 I can choose who works best with whom or make the groups academically and socially balanced.
-Grouping students in this way can save a lot of wasted time and perhaps embarrassment for some.
+In this way you can save a lot of wasted time and perhaps embarrassment for some.

 The groups are printed ahead of time usually on chart paper or the blackboard, so everyone knows exactly who they are working with at the beginning of the activity.
 If the activity continues on another day, the names are on the chart paper for reference purposes.